Welcome to today's edition of the Rush 24-7 podcast.

 You know, we've been demanding for years that we need to start profiling.

-And finally they're profiling.
+And finally, they're profiling.

 At Birmingham Airport, they're profiling women with padded bras.

-And that is uh one great profile.
+And that is one great profile.

 And this is why, this is why, unless you're playing a fence in this war, you're losing bit by bit.

-No snow globes here, no padded bras there, and everything you ban only drives these guys on to some new innovation.
+And everything you ban only drives these guys on to some new innovation.

 So the question is whether we can regulate as fast as they can adapt.

-So the way to judge whether someone's serious about the war is whether they've got a strategy for playing offense or whether they just want to react to whatever ingenious scheme the jihad uh cooks up next.
+So the way to judge whether someone's serious about the war is whether they've got a strategy for playing offense or whether they just want to react to whatever ingenious scheme the jihad cooks up next.

-But the reality is that one party wants to confront this threat, and the other party is only interested in confronting George W. Bush.
+But the reality is that one party wants to confront this threat and the other party is only interested in confronting George W. Bush.

-I I listened to this Democrat yesterday called Michael Brown huffing about why the government wasn't doing anything about homegrown terrorists like Timothy McVeigh.
+I listened to this Democrat yesterday called Michael Brown huffing about why the government wasn't doing anything about homegrown terrorists like Timothy McVeigh.

 Well, they did do something about Timothy McVeigh.